crimson-knight/llamero/ai_docs/grammars/how_to_write_a_grammar.md

   property current_mailing_address : MyAddressValueObject = MyAddressValueObject.from_json(%({})) # Initialized with a blank JSON object
 end

+# The address is a value object that contains the street name and number, city, state, and postal code that is extracted from user provided unstructured data
 class MyAddressValueObject < Llamero::BaseGrammar
   property street_name_and_number : String = "" # Very good
   property city : String = ""